 Where to Eat

 Tucson has a fabulous and diverse culinary scene.
 We are fortunate to have several great restaurants as our friendly neighbors.
 In the shopping center to the west of the Museum is a Subway, La Hacienda, Tucson Coffee Roasters, Nicos and a McDonalds.
 Across the street to the south is Relish.
-For a more comprehensive list of terrific local restaurants, be sure to visit the Tucson Originals.
+Visit Tucson’s website has some great information about dining in Tucson.

 Where to Stay

 There are lodging accomodations to meet every need and every budget in Tucson.
 The following is a short list of hotels and resorts in close proximity to The Mini Time Machine Museum of Miniatures Nearby lodging includes; the Arizona Inn, Embassy Suites Tucson- Paloma Village, Hacienda del Sol Guest Ranch Resort, Lodge on the Desert, Sheraton Tucson Hotel and Suite, The Westin La Paloma Resort and Spa or visit Tucson Vacation Rentals.

 The Tucson Attractions Savings Passport

 The Tucson Attractions Savings Passport is your ticket to fun!
 The Passport is an unbeatable savings guide to the best there is to see and do in Southern Arizona.
 Each booklet includes over 40 two-for-one offers and discounts to the area’s top attractions, museums, shopping and fun!
 Priced at only $18, the Tucson Attractions Passport offers over $400 in savings!
 The Mini Time Machine Museum of Miniatures is a retailer of the Tucson Attractions Passport.
 Pick one up in our museum store and use our two-for-one offer inside.
 Or, click here to purchase a Passport online.